 Many CPAs are aware of this, but not all have clients that engage in manufacturing or research.
 As a result, be sure to ask your CPA if he/she is making sure you receive this exemption for all applicable investments.

 New Employment Credit (NEC)

 The NEC offers tax credits for hiring new employees in a Designated Geographic Area (DGA).
-Typically, the DGAs are areas of high unemployment, high poverty rates or both.
-The DGAs are identified by the state and while this program requires specific approval, it can be a source of significant tax credits if you have a location that lies within a DGA.
+In most cases, they are areas of high unemployment, high poverty rates or both.
+The State identifies these DGAs and this program requires specific approval.
+However, it can be a source of significant tax credits if you have a location that lies within a DGA.

 Research & Development Tax Credit (R&D)